Steph04m/Steph04m/README.md

 Hello there 👋
 - I'm Stefano Mavilla
-- 20 Years Old
+- 20 y.o.
-- I'm a guitarist
+- I'm a guitarist and i study CS at UNICT DMI
-- I'm studying Computer Science

 <!---
 Steph04m/Steph04m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.